 Ever wondered how you are actually doing in sports betting?

-Download the free sports bet tracking spreadsheet below to get started (available for both Excel and Google Sheets):
+Download the free sports bet tracking Excel spreadsheet below to get started:

 Bet Tracker Spreadsheet: Instant Insights

 If you want to measure your performance and see where you are succeeding and failing, you need to track it.

 With this free tool, you can see your performance broken down by various dimensions.

 Have a great ROI on betting NBA 2nd halves?
 Getting solid closing line value on NFL point spreads?
 This spreadsheet allows you to answer questions like this and more.

 While the spreadsheet is pretty straightforward, I’d like to walk you through how it works.